 Likewise, we taint our commitments to serve others by the motives we bring to the process.
 Are we seeking acknowledgement and commendation?
 Are we doing this for our glory?
 These are questions we need to keep asking because we are so prone to seeking own our benefit and fulfilling our own agenda that we need to continually test our motivations bringing them under the Lordship of Jesus Christ.
 These realities do not prevent us from serving God or other people, but we do need to face the truth of our motivations if we are to grow in grace and the service of God.
-Such transformation needs to be a continual process, but it will only happen if we continually seek to bring our mixed motivations before God and under the searchlight of his word allowing the Spirit to take us on the journey of transformation so that we conform our hearts, minds and motives to Jesus Lordship.
+Such transformation needs to be a continual process.
+Still, it will only happen if we continually seek to bring our mixed motivations before God and under the searchlight of his word allowing the Spirit to take us on the journey of transformation so that we conform our hearts, minds and motives to Jesus Lordship.